natcap/natural-capital-footprint-impact/README.md

 Ecosystem service data are provided as geospatial raster layers (such as TIFFs), where each pixel has a value representing the quantity of service provided at that pixel.

-Five raster datasets are provided for use with this script.
-Four ecosystem service rasters - sediment retention, nitrogen retention, coastal risk reduction, nature access - and one biodiversity raster - the presence or absence of a Key Biodiversity Area (KBA) within 1 km.
-In order to use this script, you must either download one or more of these layers, or provide your own.
+Four ecosystem service raster datasets are provided for use with this script - sediment retention, nitrogen retention, coastal risk reduction, nature access.
+In order to use this script, you must either download one or more of these layers, or provide your own layers representing ecosystem services or biodiversity values.
 Following is a description of each provided layer, along with links for downloading them.

 - `coastal_risk_reduction_service`: Relative value of coastal and marine habitats for reducing the risk of erosion and inundation from storms for people who live near the coast.
 Risk reduction is calculated using the InVEST Coastal Vulnerability model.
 Modeling by Chaplin-Kramer and Sharp (2023).
 Population is from Landscan 2019.
 Values are unitless, representing a relative index of risk reduction times the number of people who benefit.
 [Download link for coastal risk](https://drive.google.com/file/d/1zhM8vvQiFW8xtkpH7tnIFtZt-0yydsZ0/view?usp=drive_link).
 License for using these data: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 - `nature_access`: The number of people within 1 hour travel distance of every pixel.
 Modeling by Chaplin-Kramer and Sharp (2023).
 Population is from Landscan 2019.
 [Download link for nature access](https://drive.google.com/file/d/179tYugUOHy_fNWaTN1BGUMERF231TAxr/view?usp=drive_link).
 License for using these data: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 - `nitrogen_retention_service`: Nitrogen that is retained by the landscape, keeping it out of streams, times the number of people who live downstream who may benefit from cleaner water.
 Nitrogen retention is calculated using the InVEST Nutrient Delivery Ratio (NDR) model.
 Modeling by Chaplin-Kramer and Sharp (2023).
 Population is from Landscan 2019.
 Values are unitless, representing kilograms of nitrogen retained times number of people who benefit.
 [Download link for nitrogen retention](https://drive.google.com/file/d/1YWqL5--7i77gjdXZO22p5lHKK5BSTXGY/view?usp=drive_link).
 License for using these data: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 - `sediment_retention_service`: Sediment that is retained by the landscape, keeping it out of streams, times the number of people who live downstream who may benefit from cleaner water.
 Sediment retention is calculated using the InVEST Sediment Delivery Ratio (SDR) model.
 Modeling by Chaplin-Kramer and Sharp (2023).
 Population is from Landscan 2019.
 Values are unitless, representing tons of sediment retained times number of people who benefit.
 [Download link for sediment retention](https://drive.google.com/file/d/1muGnbHeOVpA0osaUoPdrA02m1b5Ugn5u/view?usp=drive_link).
 License for using these data: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
-- `kba_within_1km`: Binary value indicating whether each pixel is within 1 kilometer of a Key Biodiversity Area (KBA) or not (1 = yes, 0 = no).
-Adapted from data created for Damania et al. (2023).
-KBAs are from BirdLife International (2019).
-[Download link for KBA within 1 km - currently unavailable].
-The license for using these data is provided in the [Key Biodiversity Areas Terms of Service](https://www.keybiodiversityareas.org/termsofservice).
-Of note, they may not be used for commercial purposes.
-Commerical use includes any use by, on behalf of, or to inform or assist the activities of, a commercial entity (an entity that operates ‘for profit’) or b) use by any individual or non-profit entity for the purposes of revenue generation.

 The script requires that all services to be analyzed are listed in a CSV (comma-separated value) table, where each row represents an ecosystem service.
 Required columns are:
 - `es_id`: A unique identifier for the ecosystem service, which consists of any ASCII characters and may be of any length.
 This identifier is used to label the output statistics.
 The `es_id`s for the provided data are: `coastal_risk_reduction_service`, `nitrogen_retention_service`, `sediment_retention_service`, `nature_access`, `endemic_biodiversity`, `redlist_species`, `species_richness`, `kba_within_1km`.
 - `es_value_path`: File path to a GDAL-supported geospatial raster map of the ecosystem service.
 These may be given as paths that are relative to the location of the CSV file, or may be given as absolute paths.
 - `flag_threshold`: Threshold value of interest for the ecosystem service.
 Pixels with an ecosystem service value greater than this threshold will be flagged, and results will be provided indicating whether the service value for each asset exceeds this threshold.
-In the provided data, we used the 90th percentile value as the threshold for each ecosystem service, except for Coastal Risk Reduction and KBA, for which the threshold was 0.
+In the provided data, we used the 90th percentile of global terrestrial values as the threshold for each ecosystem service.
+For Coastal Risk Reduction, this included any value greater than 0.

 | es_id    | es_value_path                                                    | flag_threshold         |
 |----------|----------------------------------------------------------------  |------------------------|